PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 </div>

-<p>That&rsquo;s pretty cool, one line of extra code to call the chrome.tabs.create API and we have our first version of the extension working.</p>
+<p>That's pretty cool, one line of extra code to call the chrome.tabs.create API and we have our first version of the extension working.</p>

 <p>In the next tutorial I will add in the ability to get the stats for the
 number of buzzes for the current URL.
 This will show you how to do Cross